-- 4) Only fully-adhered membranes or acceptable metal gutter liners may be used in built-in gutters. - 5) When a waterproofing roof assembly transitions to a water-shedding roof by way of a common built-in gutter, the gutter membrane must be carried up the slope (when measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow. - 6) New gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
-At least 100 mm (4") clearance on the horizontal plane is required between any gutter wall and the - 1) the edge of the drain bowl for spun drains. - 2) the edge of the drain leader for flat spun or welded drains.
+- 4) Only fully adhered membranes or acceptable metal gutter liners may be used in built-in gutters. - 5) When a Waterproofing System transitions to a Water-shedding System by way of a common built-in gutter, the gutter membrane must be carried up the Water-shedding System slope (when measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow. - 6) New gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
+At least 100 mm (4") clearance on the horizontal plane is required between any gutter wall and the

+- 1) the edge of the drain bowl for spun drains. - 2) the edge of the drain leader for flat spun or welded drains.